Paul Pelosi video released after court order

-San Francisco – A San Francisco court has released the police bodycam footage showing the moment that Paul Pelosi was violently assaulted with a hammer in his home in October.
-Media outlets sued for access and a San Francisco Judge ordered its release.
+SAN FRANCISCO – A San Francisco court has ordered the release of the police bodycam footage showing the moment that Paul Pelosi was violently assaulted with a hammer in his home in October.
+Media outlets sued for access and a San Francisco judge ordered its release.

 The video shows two police officers arriving at the Pelosi’s home, knocking on the door and waiting around 20 seconds before it is answered.